 The app is targeted at youth who follow the latest trends in fashion.
 App users can view new arrivals to the store and find out about discounts and special offers via notifications.
 But that isn’t all.
 This mobile solution for a fashion retailer becomes a style guide as it helps to look through the style gallery.
 Being integrated with Google Maps, the app directs users to the nearest store locations.

 Grocery stores are a special topic for conversation.
 A mobile app we developed for a European supermarket chain provides delightful opportunities for the customers.
-Users choose a recipe from the image gallery, the number of people they want to cook for, it make a shopping list, and calculates the price in accordance with chosen ingredients and the number of guests.
+Users choose a recipe from the image gallery, the number of people they want to cook for, it makes a shopping list, and calculates the price in accordance with chosen ingredients and the number of guests.
 Additionally, the app allows them to see video tutorials and share favorite recipes with friends.

 Many apps for retailers helps them find and save an item they like, make shopping lists, or send notifications when a customer arrives at the store — thus, users never forget anything.
 Additional features are nice as well: bonuses for regular purchases, personal reviews about the stores, sharing with friends, and much more.

 If your retail business relates to selling some complicated stuff such as instruments or special equipment, then you can try to create a mobile app with some practical tips for easing the choice and use of your goods.

 Finally, an app is useful not only for a separate store but also for a big shopping mall.
 Shopping centers make their apps with reviews of all the retailers they work with.
 Often these apps include maps as well, so a customer can see where they are on the map and get directions to the required store.